guokai8/seq2Fun/README.md

 ```
 library(seq2Fun)
-## check if blast tools have been installed
+## check if blast+ or diamond tools have been installed
 blast_help()
 head(listspecies)
 ###Find the correct species name